nalves599/bling-bank-sirs-project/README.md

 We can see that only the multiple values of the json file are protected, and not the file as a whole.

 #### Check
-To check the integrity of the protected data, we can run the following command:
+To check if a file's data is protected or not, we can run the following command:
 ```sh
 $ ./blingbank check files/protected.json files/aes.key files/pub.key
 ```